riley-1995/ELP-CNNvsRNN/README.md

 # SDSC Setup

 If you are using the SDSC Expanse/ACCESS server, they provide a variety of containers for Tensorflow training.
 In my case, I needed a container with the Ray Tune package, which was unavailable.
-A nice work around to is to convert a prexisting container into a Singularity sandbox, run the sandbox container in a shell, add the needed packages, then launch scripts using that sandbox container.
+If you are too lazy to get permission to build an image, a nice work around to is to convert a prexisting container into a Singularity sandbox, run the sandbox container in a shell, add the needed packages, then launch scripts using that sandbox container.

 First, load the singularity module:
 ```